 In the video I made 1/2 the batter into cupcakes (which made 12), and the other half, I baked into a little loaf cake to give away.
 If you use the whole batter, you should get about 24 cupcakes, two 9inch cakes (I usually use this recipe to make a layered carrot cake, or you can do what I did and make 12 cupcakes, and a little cake 🙂

-Here is my little cake that I made with the left over batter & frosting:
+Here is my little cake that I made with the left over batter & frosting, I baked this for about 1 hr:

-Here is a past-photo of when I turned this recipe into a layered carrot cake:
+Here is a past-photo of when I turned this recipe into a layered carrot cake (if you do, I bake this in 2 -9inch cake pans for 45 to 50 minutes… check with toothpick):

 I hope you enjoy these sweet, slightly spiced, and moist carrot cake cupcake recipe.
 It is a great recipe any time of the year (since it is Easter you can then decorate or top your cupcakes with cute candies, or chocolate mini-eggs to keep the Easter theme alive)!